-As audit best practice stipulates, IAD recommended the performance of follow-up audits to the Audit Committee, approximately six to nine months after an audit is completed to monitor the progress of management's action plans.
-IAD continues to schedule follow-up audits until the auditee has fully implemented its corrective a ion plan.
+As audit best practice stipulates, IAD recommended the performance of audit follow-ups to the Audit Committee, approximately six to nine months after an audit is completed to monitor the progress of management's action plans.
+IAD continues to schedule audit follow-ups until the auditee has fully implemented its corrective action plan.

 Management is responsible for taking timely corrective action to implement the audit recommendations made by internal and external auditors.
-They are responsible for communicating to IAD, on a timely basis, progress made to resolve audit issues, and management shall provide IAD with sufficient documentation to prove fully implemented audit recommendations.
+They are responsible for communicating to IAD, on a timely basis, progress made to resolve audit issues and management shall provide IAD with sufficient documentation to prove fully implemented audit recommendations.

-2012 Follow-up Audits & Audit Committee Approval Date
+2014 Audit Follow-Ups & Audit Committee Approval Date